Outsourced-Logic/Skipper/README.md

 4. Click 'Load unpacked'
 5. Select the unzipped 'Skipper' file

-Skipper is now ready to enhance your browsing experience.
+Skipper is ready to sail!

 <h1>Import Skipper as a temporary Firefox extension</h1>